Control Consistency Losses for Diffusion Bridges: Experiments

-\paragraph{Ornstein-Uhlenbeck bridges} To provide a quantitative assessment of performance, we consider finding bridges of an Ornstein-Uhlenbeck process $\rmd X_t = - \alpha X_t \, \rmd t + \,\sigma \rmd B_t$, as in this case the true bridge can be calculated in closed form (see Appendix \ref{app:OU}).
-In \Cref{fig:OU_training_curve}, we report how the KL divergence relative to the ground truth evolves throughout training, and see that our method displays improved convergence to the solution in this example.
-Moreover, running 5000 steps took approximately 230s with our method, compared to 800s for NGDB; this speed-up can be attributed to the fact that our method does not require backpropagation through the simulated trajectories.
-In \Cref{fig:OU_dimension,fig:OU_parameter} we also include plots to illustrate the dependence on dimension and the OU parameter $\alpha$.
-Full experimental details are provided in Appendix \ref{app:OU}.
-In Appendix \ref{app:experimental_details}, we also provide further results for other experiments used in the diffusion bridge literature.
+In \Cref{fig:OU_KL_plots}, we compare performance against the NGDB method in various OU bridge settings.
+We include experimental details and a full discussion of results in \Cref{app:experimental_details}.
+In \Cref{fig:OU_training_curve}, we report how the KL divergence relative to the ground truth evolves during training, and see that our method displays improved convergence to the solution in this example.
+In \Cref{fig:OU_dimension,fig:OU_parameter}, we include plots to illustrate the dependence on dimension and the OU parameter $\alpha$.
+We found that SDB, FB, and BEL did not learn the bridges successfully in these experiments, which is unsurprising given that they involve rare events under the base dynamics.

-\paragraph{Double-well potential} A prominent application of diffusion bridge algorithms is for sampling transition paths between metastable states in molecular dynamics \citep{bolhuis02_TPS}.
-As a simple synthetic example, we consider dynamics evolving as $\rmd X_t = - \nabla U(X_t) \,\rmd t + \,\sigma \rmd B_t$, and first use a 1$d$ double-well potential $U(x) = v(x^2-1)^2$ for $v=3.0$ and $\sigma=1.0$.
-We visualise obtained trajectories in \Cref{fig:double_well_trajs}.
-Experimental details and quantitative results are included in Appendix \ref{app:double well}.

-\paragraph{Müller-Brown potential} The results in Appendix \ref{app:experimental_details} and above demonstrate that our method shows strong performance on the standard experiments from the diffusion bridge literature, comparable with the strongest existing method NGDB at a significantly reduced computational cost.
-To conclude, we consider a harder example inspired by applications in computational chemistry.
-In \Cref{fig:muller_brown_trajs}, we plot a selection of obtained paths for the Müller-Brown potential, a commonly-used benchmark for transition path sampling.
-The steep slopes of the potential make this a challenging setting, so we use the generalised form of our algorithm presented in Appendix \ref{sec:improvements}, taking $\Tilde{b}=-b$ to avoid large Jacobian terms.
-We use the experimental setting of \citet{du2024doobslagrangian}; a full description of the problem and implementation details are given in Appendix \ref{app:MB}, along with a comparison with the methods of \citet{du2024doobslagrangian} and \citet{yang2025_guidedbridges}.